RyuzakiH/To-Text-API/README.md

 Unofficial API for [ToText](http://www.to-text.net) in .NET

 # Website Description
-To-Text Converter is a solution, which allows you to convert images and PDFs containing written characters to text documents with no need for any software installation.<br />
+To-Text Converter is a solution, which allows you to convert images and PDFs containing written characters to text documents with no need for any software installation.<br /><br />
 **Supported file formats: .tif, .jpg, .bmp, .png, .pdf**

-## Examples
+# Usage

 ```csharp
 var totext = new ToText.ToText();